simonassistant/new-bytewise-frontend/docs/sprints/sprint-01-foundation-deployment.md

 voice module works ok

-NEW: yes we can type but when switch to voice; there is no more speak option;
+~~NEW: yes we can type but when switch to voice; there is no more speak option;~~ ✅ **FIXED** - Event binding corrected

 there is a chat icon to click to open the sideview but this icon overlap with back to home button

 in addition, when the sidebar is opened it covers part of the main canva

 so there are two issues

 I can see voice typing is available for avatar version

-yet the avatar sidebar is still found in the chat version; we can keep the speak option in chat version but we should remove the avatar sidebar in chat
+~~yet the avatar sidebar is still found in the chat version; we can keep the speak option in chat version but we should remove the avatar sidebar in chat~~ ✅ **FIXED** - Avatar components removed from Chat.vue

 the latest move of the agent took too long - please find out why